 Services within the Workforce category include, but are not limited to:

-eRostering, job planning and temporary staffing software solutions and digital staff passports solutions
+eRostering, job planning, temporary staffing software solutions and digital staff passports solutions

 - support a variety of temporary staffing models, such as direct booking and multiple application review.

 - integrate professional details and training records with e-rostering vacancy information to support a competency-based approach to workforce deployment.

 - support bank staff self-management and shift and payment tracking through a mobile application.